-- Submit all scheduled Teacher Education Program Application and Gateway Check forms. - Submit passing scores on the Praxis II Specialty Content Exams prior to the Internship Semester (TE 6299). - Complete content specialty area course work requirements so that no more than nine hours (ten hours if one class requires a laboratory) remain prior to the Internship (TE 6299) - Complete all Professional education course work. - Maintain a 3.00 average on both professional education course work and specialty area course work. - Make no grade lower than a C in all professional area course work and specialty area course work.
+- Submit all scheduled Teacher Education Program Application and Gateway Check forms. - Submit a passing score on at least one Praxis II Specialty Content Exam prior to the Internship Semester (TE 6299). - Complete content specialty area course work requirements so that no more than nine hours (ten hours if one class requires a laboratory) remain prior to the Internship (TE 6299) - · Complete all Professional education course work. - Maintain a 3.00 average on both professional education course work and specialty area course work. - Make no grade lower than a C in all professional area course work and specialty area course work.
 Candidates may not apply more than two classes with a grade of C toward graduate professional course work. - Pass the Praxis II Principles of Learning and Teaching licensure exam prior to graduation.